PaperMC/Velocity/README.md

 ## Status

-Velocity is currently in an alpha state: it is prone to change at any time and is not currently suitable for production usage.
-For development and testing purposes, however, Velocity is fully-fledged and ready to go.
+Velocity is currently in an alpha state: it is prone to change at any time and is currently only suitable for small servers and development/testing.

 Velocity supports Minecraft 1.8-1.13.1, and has full support for Paper and Sponge.
 Forge is fully supported but mod compatibility may vary.